-Costs can vary for refinishing, with the big variables being 1) the size of your kitchen, and 2) labor.
+Costs can vary for refinishing, with the big variables being 1) the size of your kitchen, and 2) labour.
 As a DIY project, you may get an average sized kitchen done for as little as a few hundred dollars of material in addition to your sweat equity.
 Hiring a professional will result in a better finish but will cost significantly more.
-Since they will likely take your doors to their shop for the sanding and chemical stripping steps, you get to avoid both the mess and odor involved in refinishing cabinet doors.
+Since they will likely take your doors to their shop for the sanding and chemical stripping steps, you get to avoid both the mess and odour involved in refinishing cabinet doors.
 While it is like answering “How long is a piece of string?”, DIY refinishing projects are definitely much cheaper (as in 50% or less of a typical cabinet replacement).

 That said, the time commitment and logistics of a refinishing project often turn off would be DIY enthusiasts.
 Some people ask “What are my alternatives to refinishing?”
 Before you give up you might want to consider Cabinet “Refacing”.

 Cabinet refacing is a kitchen makeover that involves removing your existing cabinet doors and replacing them with new ones.
 It sounds like a simple DIY project, but there can be more to it.
-If you are happy with the color of your kitchen then it can be as simple as removing and replacing the cabinet doors in a matching color.
-However, if you want to change your kitchen to a new color, then the project becomes a little more complex.
+If you are happy with the colour of your kitchen then it can be as simple as removing and replacing the cabinet doors in a matching colour.
+However, if you want to change your kitchen to a new colour, then the project becomes a little more complex.
 If the exterior of your cabinets are maple and you really want a white kitchen then you will need to reface the exterior of the cabinet boxes.
-After removing all the doors, you can update the color of the exterior of your cabinet boxes by either painting them to match your new doors, applying a laminate veneer to the exterior of the cabinets or using a combination of paint, veneer, and custom panels to reface the cabinet exteriors.
+After removing all the doors, you can update the colour of the exterior of your cabinet boxes by either painting them to match your new doors, applying a laminate veneer to the exterior of the cabinets or using a combination of paint, veneer, and custom panels to reface the cabinet exteriors.